adonig/openstreetmap-mapboxgl/README.md

 ![Screenshot](screenshot.png "Screenshot")

 Build instructions (in a Docker container) are forthcoming to ease development.
-I will also release a small mbtiles using the OSM2VectorTiles project but here's the short of it:
+I will also release a small mbtiles using the OSM2VectorTiles project so you can nearly immediately start contributing but here's the short of it:

 1) Follow the instructions here to import a compatible OSM DB: https://github.com/geofabrik/openstreetmap-carto-vector-tiles/blob/master/README_VECTOR_TILES.md